Dannycarey23/dinoChrome/README.md

 # dinoChrome

-A version of the chrome dino game build using Phaser3.
+A version of the Google Chrome 'Dino' game.
+Built using Phaser3.

-## install guide
+## Installation guide

 - Unzip the folder
 - cd into the "dino-chrome-clone" level